lupyuen/lupyuen.github.io/src/book.md

 # Introduction to BL602

+Find out what's inside the BL602 System-on-a-Chip (SoC)...
+And why it's unique among the microcontrollers we've been using.

 TODO

 # Flashing Firmware to BL602

 TODO

-How we flash command line tools on  Linux, macOS, Windows
+How we flash firmware to BL602 using command line tools on Linux, macOS and Windows.

 # GPIO on BL602